The 8 best hot brushes that deliver a frizz-free, salon-worthy blow dry at home

 Reasons to avoid

 The Drybar Double Shot Blow-Dryer Brush revives lacklustre hair, creating a shiny blowout in a fraction of the time it would take using a typical hair dryer and brush combo (such is the power of a 2-in-1 tool).
-Though it's suitable for all hair types, we deem this option one of the best hot brushes for those with damaged or damage-prone strands – its wide and lightweight construction offers exact control over styling; in other words, you're less likely to overexpose fragile strands to heat.
+Though it's suitable for all hair types, I deem this option one of the best hot brushes for those with damaged or damage-prone strands – its wide and lightweight construction offers exact control over styling; in other words, you're less likely to overexpose fragile strands to heat.

 4. ghd Rise Hot Brush